island-is/island.is/apps/skilavottord/README.md

 URL: [https://skilavottord.dev01.devland.is/recycled-vehicles](https://skilavottord.dev01.devland.is/deregister-vehicle)

 If a user is registered as an employee of Fjársýsla ríkisins, they can log in here to see a list of all vehicles that has completed the process of being deregistered and recycled.

 This page also lists all available recycling companies.

 ## Integrations

-- [Samgöngustofa](https://www.samgongustofa.is/): To fetch vehicle information and to deregister a vehicle.
+- [Samgöngustofa](https://www.samgongustofa.is/): To fetch vehicle information and to deregister vehicles.
-- [Fjársýsla ríkisins](https://www.fjs.is/): To be able to initiate payment after vehicles have been recycled vehicles.
+- [Fjársýsla ríkisins](https://www.fjs.is/): To be able to initiate payment after vehicles have been recycled.

 ## Code owners and maintainers